CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Our function works when we pass a time in the morning like `"08:00"`.
 In this case, the function returns `"08:00 am"` as expected.
 However, at the moment `formatAs12HourClock("23:00")` returns `"23:00 am"`.
 We need to do something different when the time is after midday like "23:00"

-> 💡 The execution of task will only take place when some condition is `true`
+> 💡 We need to execute some different logic when the time is beyond midday

+We can visualise this as a question:

 ```mermaid